Main Content

 X-ray

 X-rays are used to take pictures of the chest, bones, and other structures inside your body.
-They help diagnose broken bones and find other injuries or infection.
+They help your healthcare team diagnose broken bones, find other injuries, infections, or other health concerns.
+Because X rays are quick and widely available, they are one of the most commonly used medical imaging tools.

 For more information on x-rays, choose a link below: